dashorst/martijndashorst.com/_posts/2023/2023-11-09-jfall-htmx-presentation.md

 ## Why does HTMX exist?

-Current web archicture focusses on oodles of JavaScript and SPA's to work around the limitations of HTML as a client side application platform:
+Current web architecture focusses on oodles of JavaScript and SPA's to work around the limitations of HTML as a client side application platform:

   - HTML only provides GET and POST, and
   - only <a> and <form> tags provide client-server communication